Tornado is a Python web framework and asynchronous networking library, originally developed at FriendFeed.

 The Tornado source code is hosted on GitHub.

-Prerequisites: Tornado runs on Python 2.6, 2.7, 3.2, and 3.3.
-On Python 2, the backports.ssl_match_hostname package must be installed (This will be installed automatically when using pip or easy_install); on Python 3 there are no strict dependencies outside the standard library.
+Prerequisites: Tornado runs on Python 2.6, 2.7, 3.2, 3.3, and 3.4.
+It requires the certifi package on all Python versions, and the backports.ssl_match_hostname package on Python 2.
+These will be installed automatically when using pip or easy_install).
 Some Tornado features may require one of the following optional libraries:

 - unittest2 is needed to run Tornado’s test suite on Python 2.6 (it is unnecessary on more recent versions of Python)